digital-earths-global-hackathon/digital-earths-global-hackathon.github.io/hosting/technical/data_request.md

 * We request data on a hierarchy of HEALPix grids instead of 0.25 degree resolution.
 * We added snowfall_flux, liquid_water_content_of_surface_snow, snow_area_fraction_viewable_from_above, soil_liquid_water_content to the request.
 * We specify variable names.
-* We specify that hourly 2D data should be instantaneous.
+* We specify that hourly 2D data should be time means.
 :::

 ## Data grid and vertical levels